-- 2 tbsp fried gram or roasted gram or pottukadalai
+- 2 tablespoon fried gram or roasted gram or pottukadalai

-- 1 tbsp chana dal or bengal gram (soaked for 1 hour)
+- 1 tablespoon chana dal or bengal gram (soaked for 1 hour)

-- 1 tbsp sesame seeds (crushed, optional, use fresh)
+- 1 tablespoon sesame seeds (crushed, optional, use fresh)

-- ½ tsp red chilli powder (use 1 tsp for spicy)
+- ½ teaspoon red chilli powder (use 1 tsp for spicy)

 - ¼ teaspoon asafoetida (hing)